New Smyrna Bach Utilities Logo

 Project Schedule, Progress, and Next Steps

-On June 26, 2024, NSBU entered into a contract with Kimley-Horn to develop cost effective solutions and strategies to design, permit, and construct the Silver Sands sanitary sewer system.
+On June 26, 2024, NSBU entered into a contract with an engineering consultant to develop cost effective solutions and strategies to design, permit, and construct the Silver Sands sanitary sewer system.
+This process includes preliminary engineering, detailed design, and construction.

 Need a New Septic System Before the Project is Complete?